pand4s/hello-world/README.md

 # hello-world
 This is my first repository
-I'm from Switzerland and I'd like to learn about coding and web development
+I'm from Switzerland and
+I'd like to learn about coding and web development.